taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Getting_Started/From_Login_to_Production_Cluster.md

 ## **Login and Password**

-If you’re new to Taikun, follow these steps to get started:
+If you’re new to Taikun CloudWorks, follow these steps to get started:

 1\. **Account Invitation**
    After signing up, you’ll receive an invitation to your account via email.
 Click the **“Visit”** button in the email to create your password.